wookie-fatcat/agility/PI_INSTALL.md

 Edit the file *config.json* that you'll find in the *~/agility/src* directory and add your SolisCloud credentials to the empty locations.

-Also make sure your Octopus zone is correct - change it as appropriate.
+Make sure your Octopus zone is correct - change it as appropriate.

+Also make sure you change the battery storage size to the correct value for your system.
+The value is in kWh.

+To begin with you should be able to use the other values provided in the *config.json* file.

 Save your edited version of *config.json*.